FAQ

 Do you need to pay a fee to sign up?

 Collaboration and collective action on the Pledge commitments through the Finance for Biodiversity Foundation is subject to an annual fee.
-The amount payable depends on the type of membership you choose and the total assets of your organization.
+The amount payable depends on the type of membership you choose and the total assets of your organisation.
 More details can be found in our information pack on the Join the Pledge page.

 What obligations does signing the Pledge involve?